TABLE OF CONTENTS

 In our series comparing two of the most popular language models, Mixtral-8x7B and LLaMA2-70B, we previously explored using Oobabooga's web-based text generation UI to run these LLMs in the cloud.
 We covered important aspects such as choosing the right GPU instance, setting up the required environment, deploying a cloud VM, starting the web UI and running a pre-trained model.

 With the fundamentals out of the way, we now move forward on learning about the use of batching for GPU utilisation.
-In this next part of the series, we'll explore strategies for maximising throughput and getting the absolute most out of your GPU infrastructure when running cutting-edge LLM inference.
+In this next part of the series, we'll explore strategies for maximising throughput and getting the absolute most out of your GPU infrastructure when running cutting-edge LLM batch inference.

 Use Case: Summarising Educational Nature Video Transcripts